UPDATE AS OF

 SUNDAY MORNING GATHERINGS

-We will be live streaming the Sunday morning service at 11:00 am on Facebook until further notice.
+We will continue to broadcast the Sunday morning service at 11:00 am on Facebook until further notice.

 CAMPUS COLLECTIVE UPDATE

 Campus Collective will continue as regularly scheduled during this time.
 All of COVID-19 guidelines that are followed for Sunday morning worship apply to our Tuesday night gatherings.
 For ministry updates and content, follow our Instagram and our Twitter for updates.

 Social media will be a key component to communication during this time.
 Please follow Huntington Community Church on Facebook and Instagram for updated information, as well as our website.

 While the world around us responds to this threat with panic and fear, we choose to respond with trust and faith.
 Why?
 Because although this virus reminds us that sickness and death are certain in this world, we worship the One who overcame death itself.
 There is an empty tomb that proves death has been defeated.
 Our hope is not a “fingers-crossed,” “hope-for-the-best” mentality, but a faith-filled certainty that gives us joy and peace in times of troubles.
 May we not be overcome by fear in this moment, but may we choose to continue to trust the One who has given us life in and through his Son, Jesus Christ.